CDAT/vcdat/source/user_install.rst

 - Next, run ``source activate vcdat`` to use the environment that we created.
 - Lastly, run vCDAT itself. ``vcdat``

-  * After a few seconds, your browser should open and load vCDAT. _If no browser opens, open the log file listed in the terminal and run through the troubleshooting steps below._
+  * After a few seconds, your browser should open and load vCDAT.
+If no browser opens, open the log file listed in the terminal and run through the troubleshooting steps below.

-- When you wish to stop running vCDAT, just ``ctrl+c`` the terminal window.
+- When you wish to stop running vCDAT, just ``ctrl+c`` in the terminal window.
-- If you run other python programs, remember to run ``source deactivate`` to disable the conda environment.
+- If you run other python programs, remember to run ``source deactivate`` to disable the vcdat conda environment.

 Server Installation